Celebrating 30 Years

 Shared mobility options, including shuttles, buses, e-bikes, and scooters, can reduce travel costs, energy consumption, and traffic congestion.

-Clean Cities coalitions act locally in urban, suburban, and rural communities to foster the nation's economic, environmental, and energy security and move our transportation systems into the clean energy future.
+Clean Cities and Communities coalitions act locally in urban, suburban, and rural communities to foster the nation's economic, environmental, and energy security and move our transportation systems into the clean energy future.

 A national network of Clean Cities coalitions builds local relationships in communities across the United States.